Primal Trek

 Deer are reputed to be the only animals able to find lingzhi.
 Deer and crane are sometimes shown holding the lingzhi in their mouth.

-To see a charm depicting the lingzhi, deer and pine, please see the hanging charm at Pendant Charms.
+To see a charm depicting the lingzhi, deer and pine, please visit Pendant Charms.

 God of Examinations (Star of Literature)